tardypad/dotfiles/README.md

 make git

 # setup all files of a selection of packages
-make git tmux vim zsh
+make git tmux nvim zsh

 # setup everything
 make